Big Brother Family: Housemates

 From 16 January until 7 February auditions were held in the four biggest cities in Bulgaria - Bourgas, Plovdiv, Varna and Sofia.
 Bulgarian families who live abroad also auditioned after completing a survey on the official website of Big Brother Family.
 Ani Vladimirova is again the show's psychologist.

 10 families entered the House on Day 1.
 Another 5 new families entered the show on Day 32, which made Big Brother Family the season with the most contestants so far in Bulgaria - 30.

 Chipevi

 Sashka is from Etropole and Pavlin is from Sofia.
 They entered the House and Day 1 and were supposed to help the two fake families with their secret task.
 They finished third in the finale on Day 81.

 Genchevi

 Tsanka and Antony are from Varna.
 They entered the House on Day 32 and were the ninth evicted on Day 71.
 Antony is a brother of Ivayla and Bozhidara from VIP Brother 3.

 Gospodinovi

 Dinko is from Burgas and Magdalena is from Turgovishte.
 They entered the House on Day 32 and were the sixth evicted on Day 50.

 Ivanovi

 Borislava is from Sofia and Plamen is from Montana.
 They entered the House on Day 32 with a secret mission.
 Plamen has to seduce Kornelia and Borislava has to seduce Radoslav.
 They were the seventh evicted on Day 57.
+Plamen is a keyboard player in the famous orchestra Kristali.